wp-plugins/clean-login/readme.txt

 ### Style

-*   Every form created is Responsive
+*   Every form created is responsive
-*   CSS adapted to every theme
+*   CSS adapted to each theme

 ### Spam protection